berangerthomas/StellaScript/README.md

 -   **Format**: `{base_name}_{mode}_{model}_{diarization}_{details}_{timestamp}.txt`
 -   **Components**:
     -   `base_name`: the original filename, or `live` for microphone recordings.
-    -   `mode`: `subtitle` or `transcription`.
+-   `mode`: `block`, `segment`, or `word`.
     -   `model`: the Whisper model used (e.g., `large-v3`).
     -   `diarization`: `pyannote` or `cluster`.
     -   `details`: `threshX.XX` for `cluster` mode, or `N-speakers` for file-based `pyannote` mode.
     -   `timestamp`: a `YYYYMMDD_HHMMSS` string added to live recordings.
 -   **Examples**:
-    -   `interview_transcription_large-v3_pyannote_2-speakers.txt`
+    -   `interview_block_large-v3_pyannote_2-speakers.txt`
-    -   `live_subtitle_small_cluster_thresh0.60_20251002_213000.txt`
+    -   `live_segment_small_cluster_thresh0.60_20251002_213000.txt`

 ## Troubleshooting

 ### Repetitive or inaccurate text

 -   **Symptom**: the transcription repeats a phrase or contains nonsensical text.
--   **Cause**: this can occur when short or silent segments are passed to the transcription model.
+-   **Cause**: this can occur when short, ambiguous, or silent segments are passed to the transcription model.
+The silence padding implemented in this tool mitigates this, but it can still occasionally happen.
 -   **Solution**:
-    1. Lower `--auto-engine-threshold` (e.g., to `10.0`) to use the `transformers` engine on more segments.
-    2. Force the `transformers` engine for the entire run with `--transcription-engine transformers`.
+    1. Try a different Whisper model.
+Sometimes larger models are more prone to hallucination on certain types of audio, while smaller models might be less accurate.
+    2. Apply audio enhancement (`--enhancement deepfilternet` or `--enhancement demucs`) to clean up the audio before transcription.

 ### Incorrect speaker labels

--   **Symptom**: one person is labeled as multiple speakers, or multiple people are merged.
+-   **Symptom**: one person is labeled as multiple speakers, or multiple people are merged into one.
 -   **Solution**:
     1. If using `--diarization cluster`, adjust the `--threshold`.
-A lower value merges more easily; a higher value separates more easily.
+A lower value (e.g., `0.6`) makes it easier to merge speakers, while a higher value (e.g., `0.8`) makes it easier to separate them.
-    2. If using `--diarization pyannote` on a file, provide speaker hints with `--min-speakers` and `--max-speakers`.
+    2. If using `--diarization pyannote` on a file, provide speaker hints with `--min-speakers` and `--max-speakers` to guide the model.

 ### Slow performance

 -   **Symptom**: transcription speed is significantly slower than real-time.
 -   **Solution**:
-    1. Ensure the GPU-accelerated version of PyTorch is installed and being utilized.
+    1. Ensure a GPU is available and that the GPU-accelerated version of PyTorch is installed correctly.
-    2. Use a smaller model (e.g., `--model medium` or `--model small`).
+    2. Use a smaller Whisper model (e.g., `--model medium` or `--model small`).
+The `small` model often provides an excellent balance of speed and accuracy.
-    3. For clean audio, force the faster engine with `--transcription-engine faster-whisper`.

 ## Bibliography